jchaoxu/WyckoffDotPlot-app/README.md

 # WyckoffDotPlot-app
-desktop app to plot dot plot
+app to plot dot plot

+# Steps to run